 Intrinsic good will or “altruistic capital” will continue to be at a premium as organisations navigate not just one, but multiple “new normals”

 Of course, it is not uncommon for people to go “above and beyond” at moments of crisis drawing on personal resilience and a healthy dose of altruism.
 But the pandemic and its impact is no flash in the pan.
 The continuing requirement for employees to go the extra mile in order to adapt to the new challenges coming our way will be increasingly difficult to sustain over time.
-Throw into the mix increasing levels of anxiety, which have doubled according to an international survey by Impulse, fuelled by increasing workloads and fears about job security, and it’s clear that organisations are not going to be able to trade on good will indefinitely.
+Throw into the mix growing levels of anxiety, which have doubled according to an international survey by Impulse, fuelled by increasing workloads and fears about job security, and it’s clear that organisations are not going to be able to trade on good will indefinitely.

 Intrinsic good will or “altruistic capital” will continue to be at a premium as organisations navigate not just one, but multiple “new normals” as a result of the economic and societal aftershocks coming our way over the coming months and years.